kkga/kkga/notes/kak-sessions.md

 this or just use [kakoune.cr](https://github.com/alexherbo2/kakoune.cr), which is a brilliant tool that removes the need to handle all of this manually.

-However, management of Kakoune sessions is still up to the user.
+However, the actual management of sessions is still up to the user.
 Simply running `kak my_file` will always create a new session to open the given file.
 With kakoune.cr, you can set the [context](https://github.com/alexherbo2/kakoune.cr#how-does-it-work) for any command to execute in the relevant session/client, but you still need to create